Humanist Association of Ghana: History

-In 2007, Leo Igwe spoke at a seminar on humanism at the University of Cape Coast to explore the possibilities of collaboration between the International Humanist and Ethical Union (IHEU) and activists and universities in Ghana.
+In 2007, Leo Igwe spoke at a seminar on humanism at the University of Cape Coast to explore the possibilities of collaboration between the Formerly International Humanist and Ethical Union (IHEU) and activists and universities in Ghana.

 Five years later, in 2012, a network of freethinkers was formed through social media.
 At that time, when asked "Are you a believer?"
 96% of Ghanaians answered "Yes"; atheism is still taboo in the local culture.

 The first meeting of HAG members was held in Ghana's capital Accra, and the group is based there.
 After the meeting, the group adopted the name "Freethought Ghana" as a social support group of freethinkers, atheists, and agnostics, starting with 11 members and growing exponentially to include freethinkers from all over the world.
 Out of this group, the Humanist Association of Ghana was born.

 The organization was registered as the Humanist Association of Ghana in 2015, under reg. no. CG149202015.

 HAG is a member of the IHEU and the International Humanist and Ethical Youth Organization.
 HAG subscribes to the Amsterdam Declaration of 2002.

 Roslyn Mould, former President of HAG (since November 2015), Chair of the International Humanist and Ethical Youth Organization (IHEYO) African Working Group (since July 2016), became the first African woman to be elected to the Board of Humanist International.

 HAG has become a hub for organised humanism in West Africa.

 As of 2017, HAG has around 40 official members of both Christian and Muslim origin.